TERMS OF ENGAGEMENT

 We will provide you with a competent, timely service following your instructions, but if you have any complaint at all about our service, please raise it with the Director responsible for your matter, or, if you prefer, any other Director of the firm, within six months of the date of the work.
 If it cannot be resolved immediately to your satisfaction, please refer to our complaint’s procedure contained in the Client Care and Service Information.

-10. RETENTION OF CLIENT’S DOCUMENTS
+10. RETENTION AND UPLIFT OF CLIENT DOCUMENTS

 We may cease to act if there is good cause such as:-